dqian96/dqian96.github.io/pages/readings.md

 search_omit: false
 ---

-You can find the complete list of my reading on <a class="short-link" target="_blank" href="https://www.goodreads.com/user/show/77130775-david-qian">goodreads</a>.
+You can find the complete list of my readings on <a class="short-link" target="_blank" href="https://www.goodreads.com/user/show/77130775-david-qian">goodreads</a>.

 ## Favourite Books